Blood-Gang-Inc/Admin/.github/README.md

 To get started with our admin loaders and rank scripts, you can follow these steps:

 1. **Choose a Roblox Executor**: You'll need a Roblox executor to use these scripts.
-If you don't already have one, you can get started with [Saz SS Executor](https://github.com/Blood-Gang-Inc/sa-zserverside).
+If you don't already have one, you can get started with [Saz](https://github.com/Blood-Gang-Inc/saz).

 2. **Download the Scripts**: You can find the admin loaders and rank scripts in this repository.
 Browse the code or download the repository as a ZIP file.